HCPA Champion programmes

 - Provide ongoing support as the Champion works on implementing their plan over 12–18 months.

-- Encourage CPD tracking to support a smooth revalidation process.
+- Ensure CPD tracking to support a smooth revalidation process.

 - Stay informed about the structure and expectations of the programme to support their Champion effectively.